 - From the dataset overview:

-In the Data quality tile of the dataset overview, you will find pie charts showing the exact percentage and number of empty, valid and invalid values across the dataset sample.
-Each category is displayed in a dedicated pie chart.
+In the Data quality tile of the dataset overview, you will find bar charts showing the exact percentage and number of empty, valid and invalid values across the dataset sample.
+Each category is displayed in a dedicated chart.

 - From the dataset sample header:

-In the header above your dataset, you can also find pie charts showing the repartition of empty, valid and invalid values across the dataset sample.
-Each category is displayed in a dedicated pie chart.
+In the header above your dataset, you can also find bar charts showing the repartition of empty, valid and invalid values across the dataset sample.
+Each category is displayed in a dedicated chart.
 Point your mouse over a chart for detailed statistics.

 - From the quality bar:

 When using the grid view of your dataset, you can see that each column header contains a quality bar.
 The statistics displayed here applies to each specific column.
 Point your mouse over each color for detailed statistics of each category.
-In the grid view, cells containing invalid values according to the column semantic type are displayed with an orange left border.
+In the grid view, cells containing invalid values according to the column semantic type are displayed with a red left border.